Skip to content

 EOF

-8. Run this command to compile the OpenSSL enc.c file:
+8. Run the following command to compile the OpenSSL enc.c file:

 make -j$(grep -c ^processor /proc/cpuinfo)